-The Board of Directors is composed of 12 directors, but following the retirements discussed below, its size will be reduced to 9 directors.
-The By-laws of the Company provide that each director must own at least one thousand shares of Gannett stock and each director owns at least 3,381 shares.
+The Board of Directors is composed of 10 directors, but following the retirement of Dolores Wharton discussed below, its size will be reduced to 9 directors.
+The By-laws of the Company provide that each director must own at least one thousand shares of Gannett stock, and each director meets or exceeds this requirement.
 The Board is divided into three classes, as equal in number as possible.
-Toward this end, following the retirements discussed below, effective on May 6, 1997, Josephine Louis has been elected by the Board to fill the vacancy created by Dr. Brimmer's retirement in the class of directors whose term ends at the 1998 Annual Meeting.
-The vacancy created by this change in Mrs. Louis's former class of directors will be eliminated so that, following the annual meeting, the Board will consist of three classes with three directors in each class.
 At each Annual Meeting of Shareholders, one class of directors is elected for a three-year term.
-The Board of Directors held 6 meetings during 1996, and all of the directors attended at least 75% of the total meetings of the Board and any committee on which they served.
+The Board of Directors held 6 meetings during 1997, and all of the directors attended at least 75% of the total meetings of the Board and any committee on which they served.

 The Board of Directors conducts its business through meetings of the Board and its committees.
-The Management Continuity Committee, the Executive Compensation Committee and the Audit Committee are three of those committees.
+The Management Continuity Committee, the Executive Compensation Committee, the Audit Committee and the Public Responsibility and Personnel Practices Committee are four of those committees.

 The Management Continuity Committee develops long-range management succession plans and recommends to the Board candidates for nomination as directors and for election as officers.
-In making recommendations for directors for the 1998 Annual Meeting, the Committee will consider any written suggestions of shareholders received by the Secretary of the Company by January 28, 1998.
+In making recommendations for directors for the 1999 Annual Meeting, the Committee will consider any written suggestions of shareholders received by the Secretary of the Company by February 3, 1999.
 The Committee members are Meredith A. Brokaw, Chair, John J. Curley, and Drew Lewis.
-This Committee met 4 times during 1996.
+This Committee met 5 times during 1997.

 The Executive Compensation Committee makes recommendations concerning the compensation and benefits of elected officers and senior executives and administers the Company's executive incentive plans.
 The Committee members are Thomas A. Reynolds, Jr., Chair, Stuart T. K. Ho, and Dolores D. Wharton.
 None of the members of the Committee is an employee of the Company.
-This Committee met 6 times during 1996.
+This Committee met 6 times during 1997.

 The Audit Committee reviews the Company's auditing practices and procedures and recommends independent auditors to be elected by the shareholders.
-The Audit Committee members are Stuart T. K. Ho, Chair, Andrew F. Brimmer, Drew Lewis, Josephine P. Louis and Thomas A. Reynolds, Jr. None of the members of the Committee is an employee of the Company.
-This Committee met 4 times during 1996.
+The Audit Committee members are Stuart T. K. Ho, Chair, Drew Lewis, Josephine P. Louis, Thomas A. Reynolds, Jr. and Karen Hastie Williams.
+None of the members of the Committee is an employee of the Company.
+This Committee met 3 times during 1997.